LVPlayground/playground/javascript/features/nuwani_commands/ADMINISTRATORS.md

 ```

 #### Notes
-  * The 15 most recent serial numbers will be displayed.
+  * The 10 most recent serial numbers will be displayed.
 Raw database access is required in order to
     access additional serial numbers.
+  * By default only entries from the past three years will be considered.
+This can be overridden by
+    passing a different value for the `maxAge` argument, a number of days.

 ### ⯈ I want to find out what a player's record is
 **Command**: `!why [nickname]`